 A tasty bowl of Bun Cha is a delightful blend of three components: the rice vermicelli (known as Bun), the Vietnamese meatballs (known as Cha), and most importantly, the sweet-sour dipping sauce.

 The rice vermicelli (Bun) is made from rice flour, but they are thinner than what you find in Pho.
 If you have tried Bun Thit Nuong or Bun Rieu, you may already know this type of vermicelli noodles.

-Vietnamese meatballs are minced pork marinated in pepper, salt, fish sauce, vegetable oil before grilling for a delicious aroma and taste.
+Vietnamese meatballs are minced pork marinated in pepper, salt, fish sauce, and vegetable oil before grilling for a delicious aroma and taste.

 Interestingly, the highlight of Bun Cha lies in the dipping sauce.
 The sauce itself can awaken all your tastebuds with a perfect balance of fish sauce, lemon, chili, and sugar.
 Specifically, it tastes salty, spicy, sweet, and sour simultaneously.

 2. How To Make Authentic Bun Cha At Home

 To Make the Meatballs